The short answer

 If you are currently in an agency arrangement and you have never asked directly whose name the accounts are in, that question is worth answering tonight.
 Not because leaving the agency is always the right move.
 Because the answer tells you how much leverage you actually hold in the next pricing conversation.

-The Growth Readiness Scorecard at imperiumgrowthpartners.com/scorecard includes the question of whether the practice's existing accounts are correctly held.
+The Growth Readiness Scorecard at imperiumgrowthpartners.com/scorecard includes the question of whether your existing accounts are correctly held.
 The report names the specific ownership gaps to close before a new build layers on top.
 Three minutes to find out, and the answer is yours regardless of whether you hire us or not.